smarty/changelog/plugins/smartylist-cli.md

   - Fixed an issue in the secondary data where the secondary count was not present in the output

+## 8.13.2 - 2025-03-28

+CHANGES:

+- Added a new flag: -geocode which will return geocodes when using international-street.
+- Removes the "attributes/" prefix for US Enrichment columns.

 ## 8.13.0 - 2024-12-16

 CHANGES: